HMaker/python-cdp/README.md

 You can then include the `/tmp/cdp` package in your project and import it like the builtin CDP types.

 ## Implementation of a CDP client
-The `pycdp.cdp` package follows same structure of CDP domains, each domain is Python module and each command a function in that module.
+The `pycdp.cdp` package follows same structure of CDP domains, each domain is a Python module and each command a function in that module.

 Each function is a generator with a single yield which is a Python dict, on the CDP wire format, containing the message that should be sent to the browser, on resumption the generator receives the message from browser: